rossjillian/afg/docs/README.md

         { os << m };
         { os << mv };
     };

+We provide the game dev with the option for an `IntelligentPlayer` to use (1) minimax with alpha beta pruning or (2) minimax with alpha beta pruning and iterative deepening via timeout.
+Minimax with alpha beta pruning decreases the number of states that need to be evaluated while ensuring that the optimal state is found.
+Minimax with iterative deepening adds an additional time constraint to the search of all possible states, which is important for maintaining playability in games with a large number of possible states.

 Model Checking
 --------------
 Model checking involves employing a search agent to traverse the state space in